DSO 9.7 ⇑

 From an international perspective, the average DWC of our sampled companies was higher than all other regions with inventory the main differentiator.
-Asian, EU and US companies held at least two months less inventory than their Australian counterparts in 2020.
+Asian, EU and US companies held at least one month’s less inventory than their Australian counterparts in 2021.

 Net working capital performance